-Find the chords to the song - online if you have to - and get your song ready to start again.
+Find the chords to the song – look here first because the chords are guaranteed to be accurate – and get your song ready to start again.
 This time, instead of just deadening the strings, make the first chord with your fretting hand.
 Test it out with a strum or two, to make sure all the strings are ringing out correctly.

 Next, look ahead at the other chords in the song.
 Practice making those chords, too.
 When you’re ready, start the song.

 When the music starts, strum the first chord one time.
 Listen closely, and when the first chord change comes, strum the next chord one time.
 When the next chord change comes, strum the next chord one time, and so on.